briner/tsm2deb/README.md

 tsm2deb
 =======
-a script to nicely package tsm for debian and derivatives (Mint, Ubuntu…)
+A script to nicely package tsm for debian and derivatives (Mint, Ubuntu…) ! dsmj is broken on jessie, but works with oracle-java

 Attention